srackham/drake/README.md

 ## Drake man page
-To display the Drake man page run your drakefile with the `--help`
+To display the Drake options and command syntax run your drakefile with the `--help` option:
-option:

 ```
 $ deno run -A Drakefile.ts --help